VCC’s programs are here

 - Health education focusing on the prevention of teen pregnancy, substance abuse prevention, and violence prevention

-- Resilience Community Mentoring, a 6 month community mentoring program that helps Oceanside youth and young adults transform into leaders.
+- Resilience Community Mentoring, a 6 month community mentoring program that helps North County youth and young adults transform into leaders.

 Migrant Health & Programs